Mirasys System Services

 Even if neither is configured, WDServer will always log the events in a log .txt file, with C:\Users\[Window user]\AppData\Roaming\DVMS\DVR Application\Logs folder being the default.

-In severe situations such as a system malfunction or hard drive failure, Watchdog can do a number of preset tasks, e.g. restart the affected computer or send e-mail messages containing information about the malfunction.
+In severe situations such as a system malfunction or hard drive failure, Watchdog can do several preset tasks, e.g. restart the affected computer or send e-mail messages containing information about the malfunction.

-If the system Master is down, the error situations will be notified once the SMServer service is up again.
+If the system's Main server is down, the error situations will be notified once the SMServer service is up again.

-Error situations will not cause the watchdog to initiate a rebooting loop.
+Error situations will not cause the watchdog to initiate a reboot loop.

 Any reboots by WDServer will be followed by changing the faulty component to an error-tolerant state (e.g., disabling a faulty channel).